-Prerequisite: Appropriate Score on a Skills Assessment Test or Assessment by Instructor
+Prerequisite: Appropriate Score on a Skills Assessment Test or by evaluation. §

-3 CREDITS This course is designed to increase the student's ability and confidence as an effective communicator in English.
-Students will practice the advanced communications skills necessary for success in academic and professional situations.
-Challenging speaking tasks assigned will include discussion, debate, recitation, public speaking, and the creation of dialogues and skits for in-class performance.
+3 CREDITS This course increases the student's ability and confidence as an effective communicator in English.
+Students practice the advanced communications skills necessary for success in academic and professional situations.
+Speaking tasks assigned will include discussion, debate, recitation, public speaking, and the production of dialogues and skits for in-class performance.
 Aspects of pronunciation will be covered as needed to improve the student's overall comprehensibility.
-Upon completion of the course, the student will demonstrate increased oral fluency and accuracy.